|

 the best for UK sites.

-Be brave and dig sounds that are not 100% iron tone, even when
+Be brave and dig targets that are not 100% iron tone, even when

-the target is in the spoil you may still get an iron buzz.
+the target is in the spoil you may still get an iron buzz when using tone ID.

 Fast Grab GEB If you cant ground balance due to bad iron turn